gumaerc-testorg/21m.s53-spring-2014/content/pages/instructor-insights.md

 This page focuses on the course _21M.S53 Chinese Popular Musics in Dialogue_ as it was taught by Dr. Meredith Schweig in Spring 2014.

 This course introduced students to the major popular music cultures of the Chinese-speaking world.
 Emphasis was placed on listening beyond the notion of a monolithic “Chinese popular music” to something more dynamic, multivocal, and translocal.
-Interactive experiences, including contributing to a class blog, creating multimedia compositions through the use of [Scalar](http://scalar.usc.edu/scalar/), and conducting participant observation at a concert, were at the core of this course.
+Interactive experiences, including contributing to a class blog, creating multimedia compositions through the use of {{% resource_link "4c5b72ed-6fb4-4514-8761-71646f593aac" "Scalar" %}}, and conducting participant observation at a concert, were at the core of this course.

 ## Course Outcomes